The Verdict

 IWeb offers three accounts: a Stocks and Shares ISA, a Share Dealing Account and a Self-Invested Personal Pension (SIPP), however, the SIPP is currently closed to new applicants which is a little concerning.
 There's a better-than-usual selection of assets for a 'simple' platform: 2,500+ funds, 8000+ stocks, plus ETFs and investment trusts.
 You usually find that the trade-off with platforms concentrating on simplicity is a lack of choice, but there are thousands of options here, although the assets over cover seven UK and international markets, which isn't the widest reach.

 On costs, there are no service fees which is good news, and no dealing fees on international trades which is also good news.
 In fact, if you have a large portfolio and concentrate on UK assets, this could be a very cheap home for your portfolio.
 But - and it's a big but - you're paying a very high 1.5% FX rate if you trade international assets.
 That adds up, especially if you're trading often, or with large amounts on international stocks.
-There's also an off-putting £100 upfront fee for onboarding (although there's currently a welcome offer that means this fee is suspended).
+There used to be an off-putting £100 upfront fee for onboarding but that's now been permanently removed, which is really helpful for new investors.
 If you are a buy-and-hold investor, not planning to trade often, then there's savings to be made here with the lack of a service fee, but trading internationally will bring your costs up and puts iWeb in the upper price range for UK platforms.

 - No annual fees